was111607/sample-gcp-nlp-flask/backend_api/README.md

 Running the back end both locally and when deployed requires using App Engine service account assigned to your GCP project.
 You need to get its account key:

-1.Get the project ID and save it into an environment variable:
+1. Get the project ID and save it into an environment variable:
     1. macOS/UNIX:

     ```